davestewart/davestewart-content/content/blog/software/webstorm-features/index.md

 ## Intro

+### Overview

 In April 2022 I did a Webinar with JetBrains titled [WebStorm's Power User Manual](https://blog.jetbrains.com/webstorm/2022/04/webstorms-power-user-manual/).

-Along with [Margaux Flores](https://twitter.com/mrgxflrs) in a fairly free-wheeling discussion we shared some of our favourite WebStorm features that many users may not know about.
+Along with [Margaux Flores](https://twitter.com/mrgxflrs) we shared some of our favourite WebStorm features in a fairly freewheeling discussion.

 This article accompanied the webinar and is what I was using to make sure I'd covered as much as I could in the time, as well as giving attendees a prompt to ask questions or request demos.

-And because WebStorm is already so well documented – rather compiling my own screenshots and prose – for each feature, I've just:

-- written a simple description for each feature
-- linked to the docs on JetBrain's own site
-- added any shortcut keys

-See my other article on WebStorm's [keyboard shortcuts](/blog/webstorm-shortcuts/) to get the complete lowdown on using WebStorm to transform your experience of writing, running, debugging and refactoring your code and applications.
 For JetBrains' own one-page intro to WebStorm, see their excellent [Getting Started](https://www.jetbrains.com/help/webstorm/getting-started-with-webstorm.html) article.

 Thanks again to [JetBrains](https://twitter.com/jetbrains), [Paul Everitt](https://twitter.com/paulweveritt) and [Aleksandra Aganezova](https://blog.jetbrains.com/author/aleksandra-aganezova-jetbrains-com/).

+### Content

+Because WebStorm is already so well documented, so I've listed _only_ the features rather than adding screenshots, etc.

+For each feature there's:

+- the feature name / purpose
+- a link to the docs
+- a short description / tips
+- any shortcut key

+If you want to get the most out of WebStorm, I recommend trying each of these features for yourself.
+If you have any questions or comments, I'd be glad to answer them below.

+See my article on WebStorm's [keyboard shortcuts](/blog/webstorm-shortcuts/) to get _way_ more done without taking your hands off the keyboard.

-### Quick Links
+### Quick links

 <NavToc exclude="intro" />

 ## UI

-Panels
+General

 - [Get to know](https://www.jetbrains.com/help/webstorm/guided-tour-around-the-user-interface.html) the user interface so you don't feel overwhelmed
 - [Arrange tool windows](https://www.jetbrains.com/help/idea/manipulating-the-tool-windows.html) in one of 8 dock locations that makes sense to you
-- [Pin or unpin](https://www.jetbrains.com/help/idea/viewing-modes.html) tool windows so they stay prominent, get out of your way, or float elsewhere
+- [Pin or unpin](https://www.jetbrains.com/help/idea/viewing-modes.html) tool windows so they stay prominent (**Dock Pinned**) or get out of your way (**Dock Unpinned**)

 Tabs